DulajUmansha/Department-of-Information-Technology./README.md

 `       `The implementation process can be divided into several phases, including:

 Database management system selection: The implementation process starts by selecting a suitable database management system, such as MySQL, Oracle, or Microsoft SQL Server, that can support the department's requirements.
+So we choose MYSQL.

 Database development: This involves building the database structure and creating tables, relationships, and other elements as specified in the design phase.